ifydevops23/Ansible_Projects/ANSIBLE CONFIGURATION MANAGEMENT/README.md

 eval `ssh-agent -s`
 ```
 `ssh-add <path-to-private-key>` <br>
-Confirm the key has been added with the command below, you should see the name of your key
+Confirm the key has been added with the command below, you should see the name of your key <br>
 `ssh-add -l`<br>
-Now, ssh into your Jenkins-Ansible server using ssh-agent
+Now, ssh into your Jenkins-Ansible server using ssh-agent <br>
 `ssh -A ubuntu@public-ip`<br>
-Confirm again the key has been added with the command below, after you ssh:
+Confirm again the key has been added with the command below, after you ssh: <br>
 `ssh-add -l`<br>

 - Save below inventory structure in the inventory/dev file to start configuring your development servers.
 Ensure to replace the IP addresses according to your own setup.